Abbreviation for Required: Definition & Meaning

 Definition, Pronunciation, and Examples

-Understanding “required” helps with proper use.
-It means something is needed, necessary, or mandatory.
-It is pronounced /rɪˈkwaɪrd/ and often appears in official writing.
+Understanding the word required helps with using it correctly.
+It means something that is needed, necessary, or mandatory.
+You’ll often see it in official documents, instructions, or application forms.

 1. Definition: Something that must be done or included.